 Auckland Council and Auckland Transport often use the business associations (BIDS) as a vehicle to disseminate information.
 Ideally all businesses should be represented and included.
 Unfortunately businesses not part of a BID are very often excluded unless they have prioritised channels of policy information, often through contracted services.

-While a feedback loop is adequately provided for via the likes of Shape Auckland, most businesses find the documentation confusing and very time consuming to respond to.
+While a feedback loop and public consultations are adequately provided for via the Have your Say websites of Auckland Council and Auckland Transport, most businesses find the documentation confusing and very time consuming to respond to.

 Parnell, by its very nature an important fringe suburb, will continue to face infrastructure, transport and policy challenges.
 Representation in the next few years will necessitate creating a balance between the needs of business and the march of progress, and getting to grips with some of the macro issues that impact on our precinct.